yu7777/Auto-Advance--Anki_addon-/README.md

 Press Shift-J to add silence after both front and back cards.

-Press [ to decrease the speeds of back cards' audios.
+Press [ to decrease the speeds of cards' audios.

-Press ] to increase the speeds of back cards' audios.
+Press ] to increase the speeds of cards' audios.

 # Config Details.